-\begin{remark} We remark that, in Properties \ref{prop1}, \ref{prop5}, there may exist several other jobs $h < k_A$ with $p_{1,h} = p_{1,k_A}$.
-Let denote by $k'_A$ the index of the first of these jobs.
-Then, to get an optimal schedule, it is sufficient to sort only jobs $1 \dots k'_{A}-1$ and sequence them in that order, followed by jobs $k'_{A} \dots k_{A}$ sequenced in any order (as they have the same processing time on the first machine), followed by jobs \( k_A + 1, \dots, n_A \) sequenced in any order.
-Similar consideration holds for Properties \ref{prop2}, \ref{prop6}, where there may be several other jobs $l > k_B$ with $p_{2,l} = p_{2,k_B}$ and we denote by $k'_B$ the index of the last of these jobs.
-Correspondingly, only jobs $k'_B+1 \dots n$ need to be sorted in subset $B$ preceded by jobs $k_{B} \dots k'_{B}$ sequenced in any order preceded by jobs \( n_A + 1, \dots, k_B-1 \) sequenced in any order. \end{remark}
+\begin{remark} In Properties~\ref{prop1} and~\ref{prop5}, there may exist several jobs $h < k_A$ such that $p_{1,h} = p_{1,k_A}$.
+Let \( k'_A \) denote the smallest index among these jobs.
+Then, an optimal schedule can be obtained by sorting only jobs \(1,\dots,k'_A-1\) and sequencing them in that order, followed by jobs \(k'_A,\dots,k_A\) in any order (as they share the same processing time on machine $M_1$), and finally by jobs \(k_A+1,\dots,n_A\) in any order.
+A symmetric argument applies to Properties~\ref{prop2} and~\ref{prop6}: there may exist several jobs $l > k_B$ such that $p_{2,l} = p_{2,k_B}$.
+Let \( k'_B \) denote the largest index among these jobs.
+Then, only jobs \(k'_B+1,\dots,n\) need to be sorted in subset $B$, preceded by jobs \(k_B,\dots,k'_B\) and \(n_A+1,\dots,k_B-1\), both sequenced in any order. \end{remark}

-As a counterpart, we show that, in the worst case, a full sort of both subsets $A$ and $B$ may occur.
-Indeed, consider a $2$-machine flow shop problem with $2n$ jobs.
-Here, the first $n$ jobs belong to subset $A$ and the processing times are as follows: $\forall j \in 1, \dots , n$, $p_{1,j} = j < p_{2,j} = j+1$.
-Then, the second $n$ jobs belong to subset $B$ and the processing times are as follows: $\forall j \in n+1, \dots , 2n$, $p_{1,j} =2n-j+2 > p_{2,j} = 2n-j+1$.
-It is straightforward to show that the unique optimum is given by sequence $1, 2, \dots, n-1, n, n+1, \dots 2n-1,2n$ and thus a complete sorting of subset $A$ (in nondecreasing processing time order on the first machine) and subset $B$ (in nonincreasing processing time order on the second first machine) is necessary.
-In figure $2$, the related instance and relevant unique optimal solution for $n=4$ with makespan $25$ is presented.
+As a counterpart, we show that in the worst case a complete sorting of both subsets $A$ and $B$ may be necessary.
+To this end, consider a two-machine flow shop instance with $2n$ jobs.
+The first $n$ jobs belong to subset $A$ and have processing times $p_{1,j}=j$ and $p_{2,j}=j+1$ for all $j=1,\dots,n$.
+The remaining $n$ jobs belong to subset $B$ and have processing times $p_{1,j}=2n-j+2$ and $p_{2,j}=2n-j+1$ for all $j=n+1,\dots,2n$.
+It is straightforward to verify that the unique optimal schedule is given by the sequence

+and therefore a complete sorting of subset $A$ in nondecreasing order of processing times on machine $M_1$ and of subset $B$ in nonincreasing order of processing times on machine $M_2$ is required.
+Figure~\ref{f2} illustrates this instance and the corresponding unique optimal schedule for $n=4$, with makespan equal to $25$.